 Fred Milson’s argument was that the informal atmosphere of the small voluntary group, common in Christian youth work, could be a good vehicle for political as well as other forms of education (Milson 1980: 53).
-In this he appeared to be looking to the benefits and experiences of associational life (which had been articulated for youth work in the Albemarle Report – but which Fred Milson had earlier sought to refocus around ‘participation’ – Milson 1970: 39).
+In this, he appeared to be looking to the benefits and experiences of associational life (which had been articulated for youth work in the Albemarle Report – but which Fred Milson had earlier sought to refocus around ‘participation’ – Milson 1970: 39).
 Another important aspect for Milson was the extent to which the church youth group embodied a more holistic view of people – the political could be set in tension with the moral and spiritual, for example.
 The book provided church workers with plenty of practical advice.
 ‘For the Christian political educator’, Milson wrote, ‘there are always growth points in a continuing group’.
 He continued:

 If our essential task is to learn together what the world is really like, to see it in a Christian perspective and to have opportunities to engage in its political activities – then there is a place to begin engaging in this process.
 It may be a conversation, a new experience in life of the young person, a visit, a chance encounter.
 The beginnings may be humble and the process should never be forced.
 But for the discerning Christian worker the raw material of his trade is all around him in the youth group (Milson 1980: 115)

-Fred Milson also made a case for political education in Coming of Age (1979) – but the perspective he adopted could be located in what might described as a ‘civics tradition’.
+Fred Milson also made a case for political education in Coming of Age (1979) – but the perspective he adopted could be located in what might be described as a ‘civics tradition’.
 While there was still a concern with participation – the major interest seemed to be in developing an understanding of, commitment to, and ability to use the existing political system (Smith 1987: 78).
 He seemed to grow more cautious around more action-based approaches.
-Indeed, by the end of the 1970s he was worried by what he saw as a leftward shift in key areas of youth work.
+Indeed, by the end of the 1970s, he was worried by what he saw as a leftward shift in key areas of youth work.
 Fred Milson concluded that the radicals, whom he labelled as Marxist, ‘had gone too far in their espousal of “politically aware” innovation and “activism” and that by concentrating on the “distant goal” they had been “diverted from seeking out present opportunities”‘ (quoted by Davies 1999: 192).

 Fred Milson was a significant presence on the youth work scene.
 He was able to make a robust case for the continuing significance of church-based work – and to introduce some important developments in practice especially around social group work and, to some extent, community development.
-In the broader youth work sphere he will be remembered for his contribution to the development of training for full-time workers and to encouraging people to see youth in the context of community.
+In the broader youth work sphere, he will be remembered for his contribution to the development of training for full-time workers and to encouraging people to see youth in the context of community.
 He was, perhaps, over-optimistic about the ability of youth workers to resist the logic of professionalization as they became more firmly located within bureaucratic systems and agencies.
 Whilst they were part of a social, religious or political movement there were crucial counterbalances to bureaucratic convenience and caution, and to narrow policy-driven agendas.

 We can place Fred Milson in a long line of Methodist champions of youth work.
 The list includes Jimmy Butterworth, Bryan Reed and Leonard Barnett and the more radical concerns of Emmeline Pethick.
-In the twenty or so years since his death there have been profound changes within the church and its work.
-The church itself has been the second fastest declining denomination over that period (just behind the Church of England), and it’s membership profile has aged (Brierley 2000: 37-8).
+In the forty or so years since his death, there have been profound changes within the church and its work.
+The church itself has been the second-fastest declining denomination over that period (just behind the Church of England), and it’s membership profile has aged (Brierley 2000: 37-8).
 This has had a major impact on its ability to undertake youth work.
-Combined with a more general drift away from club and open work within youth work generally, and changing attitudes to volunteering, the result has been a pressure on many of the defining elements of Methodist practice.
+Combined with a more general drift away from the club and open work within youth work generally, and changing attitudes to volunteering, the result has been a pressure on many of the defining elements of Methodist practice.
 Fred Milson’s message concerning the educative power of groups, of the need to understand young people in the context of community, and of the role of Christian educators remains as relevant today as when he was alive.

 Further reading and references